Hyperobjekt/dignity-and-debt/content/projects/student-debt-and-colored-lines-1.md

 description: >-
   A collaboration between the Dignity + Debt Network and the VizE Lab to promote data visualization as a medium for depicting the racial disparities and social meanings that organize student borrowing and repayment.
-In creating our own gallery here, we take inspiration from the series of charts and maps created by sociologist W.E.B Du Bois which depict wealth disparities between blacks and whites around the turn of the 20th Century in the US.
+In creating our gallery here, we take inspiration from the series of charts and maps created by sociologist W.E.B Du Bois which depict wealth disparities between blacks and whites around the turn of the 20th Century in the US.
 Just as Du Bois used